Magnesium for Heart Palpitations: A Potent Remedy Explored

 Dosage and Administration

 The recommended dietary allowance (RDA) for magnesium varies depending on your age and gender.
-For adult men, the RDA is 400-420 mg per day, while adult women should aim for 310-320 mg per day.
+The recommended amount is about 275 mg per day.
 It's essential to talk to your doctor before starting any supplementation, as they can recommend the appropriate dosage for your individual needs.
 When taking magnesium supplements, it is also crucial to follow the instructions on the label and allow for proper spacing between doses if necessary.

 Potential Side Effects and Interactions